 If your battery is flat, we’ll provide you with a jump start to get you on your way.
-If it’s dead as a doornail, we may be able to replace or repair your battery for an extra charge in the Sydney, Melbourne or Brisbane metropolitan areas.
+If it’s dead as a doornail, one of our mobile mechanics may be able to replace or repair your battery for an extra charge in the Sydney, Melbourne or Brisbane metropolitan areas.
 But, we’ll only proceed if you are happy.

 A flat car battery is one of those things that can, quite simply, ruin an otherwise tops day.
 Whether you’re on your way to uni or work, out and about on the weekend, or (fist pump) enjoying a much-needed road trip holiday, if it happens, you’re pretty much in the so-not-fast lane to nowhere.